1996 Indianapolis 500: Pole Day - Saturday May 11

 Suddenly, Team Menard began scrambling, and Scott Brayton was back on pit road carrying his helmet.
 The team had withdrawn their already-qualified #2 car, and Brayton was preparing to re-qualify in a back-up car, on which Brayton had only turned 13 laps that morning, although at competitive speeds.
 That chassis was the same one Luyendyk had used to qualify in second place at Indianapolis the previous year, and Tony Stewart had undertaken his rookie test on it.
 With this gamble, Menard forfeited one of their "locked-in" spots, but Brayton was eligible to run for the pole again.
 He took to the track at 5:42 p.m., and averaged 233.718 mph over a consistent 4-lap run that was fast enough to take the pole position, setting another four-lap track record.
 Luyendyk's one-lap record, however, still stood.
 At the 6 o'clock gun, Scott Brayton officially accepted his second straight Indy 500 pole position award.
 Luyendyk and Stewart now rounded out the front row.

 At 7:45 p.m., USAC chief steward Keith Ward announced that Arie Luyendyk's car had failed post-qualifying inspection.
-The car was 7 pounds below the underweight limit of 1,550 pounds, and his qualifying attempt was disallowed.
+The car was 7 pounds below the minimum weight of 1,550 pounds, and his qualifying attempt was disallowed.
 Running against time in the rush of qualifying, Byrd/Treadway Racing's crew never weighted the back-up machine after the change of engines, and both series officials and team representatives acknowledged the infraction had not been intentional, but rather an "oversight" by the team.
 The ruling elevated Tony Stewart to second place, and nullified Luyendyk's standing one-lap track record.
 Scott Brayton's fast lap of 233.851 mph now stood as the official one-lap record, alongside his 4-lap record.
 Despite being disqualified late on Saturday, Luyendyk would be permitted to re-qualify the same machine on a later day.
 However, one of the three allotted attempts were charged to the chassis, a similar situation to the one Michael Andretti faced in the last underweight disqualification in 1989.